GumballWatterson00/U-net/README.md

 ### Description:
 * 12 hours trained with Nvida Tesla K80 on Google Colab
 * Using Carvana Image Masking Challenge's dataset
+* Size of trained images is 1918 × 1280 (Downscaled to 80% while training)